 Health educators focus on teaching people and the public how to get and stay well.
 Health educators work in a variety of settings, including:

 Students are encouraged to visit the NCHEC website to view job descriptions and learn more about professional certification.

 The mission of the undergraduate Health Education and Promotion major program is to provide and promote a high-quality education for preparation of competent future health educators and leaders.
 Preparation includes development of evidence-based comprehensive knowledge and applications to assess community resources and needs, and to plan, implement and evaluate health programs within diverse populations.
 Through education and engagement, this major fosters the development of sustainable health solutions and health equity to advocate and strengthen the health of local and global communities.

-Upon completion of the Bachelor of Arts in Health Education and Promotion, the student will successfully:
+Upon completion of the major in Health Education and Promotion, the student will successfully:

 Students must have a cumulative Benedictine University GPA of 2.8/4.000 to complete specific coursework and graduate with this major.

 A Second Degree is available to those who enter the program following completion of bachelor’s degree elsewhere.
 As a minimum, all courses required for the Health Education and Promotion major must be completed, including cognates, in order to complete a Second Degree in Health Education and Promotion.

 The Benedictine University Nutrition Programs will be recognized at the community, state, national, and international level for their leadership in developing optimal teaching and learning.
 The programs will prepare future Registered Dietitian Nutritionists, health educators, community nutritionists, and nutrition managers to address important food and nutrition issues that impact the quality of life of people.